-FCNI is a progressive, dynamic, organization with a 33 year history of serving San Luis Obispo and Santa Barbara counties through multiple programs designed to strengthen and preserve families and individuals impacted by trauma.
-The agency is the Central Coast’s largest private children’s foster family and mental health services provider, with 200 employees and 21 unique programs serving over 22,000 children & families.
+FCNI is a progressive, dynamic organization with a 34-year history serving San Luis Obispo and Santa Barbara counties through multiple programs designed to strengthen and preserve families and individuals impacted by trauma.
+Programs are delivered in partnership with public and private agencies and the community.
+With our "grow your own" philosophy, FCNI provides excellent advancement opportunities.

 Watch: A Career with a Purpose: